Navezjt/sd-webui-reactor/README.md

 ---

-This is an extension for Stable Diffusion WebUI that allows a very easy and accurate face-replacement (face swap) in images.
+ReActor is an extension for Stable Diffusion WebUI that allows a very easy and accurate face-replacement (face swap) in images.
 Based on [Roop-GE](https://github.com/Gourieff/Roop-GE).

 <img src="example/demo_crop.jpg" alt="example"/>